 5603 Dried flower Arrangement, no fabric or plastic material allowed.
+Materials must be grown/collected by the exhibitor.

 5604 Horticulture Notebook.
-Entry shall consist of a notebook or three ring binder of written narrative describing a horticulture project such as a landscape design, landscape installation, lawn renovation, water garden, flower garden, vegetable garden, lawn mowing service, landscape maintenance business, farmer's market business, or other horticultural project.
-4-Hers are encouraged to include photographs, illustrations and/or landscape drawings that help explain work done by the member.
+Entry shall consist of a notebook or three-ring binder of written narrative describing a horticulture project such as a landscape design, landscape installation, lawn renovation, water garden, flower garden, vegetable garden, lawn mowing service, landscape maintenance business, farmer's market business, or other horticultural project.
+4-H members are encouraged to include photographs, illustrations and/or landscape drawings that help explain work done by the member.
 Photos taken from the same location before, during and after the completion of the project are particularly helpful.
 Exhibitor may enter one horticulture notebook.